redhat-openstack/infrared/docs/source/hypervisor.rst

 And also extra user has to exist, which can ssh in the hypervisor and control (restart...) libvirt VMs.

 .. note:: `infrared` is attempting to configure or validate all (most) of this but it's may be
-          scattered across all provisiner/installer steps.
-Current infrared approach is stepped toeard direction to be more idempotent, and failures on previous runs shouldn't prevent succesfull executinon of following runs.
+          scattered across all provisioner/installer steps.
+Current infrared approach is stepped toward direction to be more idempotent, and failures on previous runs shouldn't prevent successful execution of following runs.

 What **user has to provide**: